The press office handles all media enquiries and should be the first point of contact for journalists.

 Trust staff members, especially clinicians, are very busy and should not be contacted directly.
 The press office is here to help and we aim to respond quickly and openly to all reasonable requests.

 How to contact us

-If you are calling out of hours, please contact the hospital switchboard on 020 3311 3311 and ask for the on-call press officer.
+If you are calling out of hours, please contact the hospital switchboard on 020 3311 3311 and ask the operator for the on-call press officer.
 Non-urgent queries will be dealt with within office hours.

 What we do

 - Respond to media enquiries, including requests for comment, statements or interviews

 - Facilitate filming requests if appropriate (see below for further guidance)

 - Provide facts and figures about the work of the Trust

 If you would like to film or take photographs at one of our hospitals you must obtain permission from our press office.
 This is in order to protect patient confidentiality.